openwisp/openwisp-radius/docs/source/developer/captive_portal_mock.rst

-This view looks for ``auth_pass`` or ``password`` in the POST request data, and if it finds anything will try to look for any ``RadiusToken`` instance having its key equal to this value, and if it does find one, it will create a radius session (an entry in the ``radacct`` table) related to the user to which the radius token belongs, provided there's no other open session for the same user.
+This view looks for ``auth_pass`` or ``password`` in the POST request data, and if it finds anything will try to look for any ``RadiusToken`` instance having its key equal to this value, and if it does find one, it makes a ``POST`` request to accouting view to create the radius session related to the user to which the radius token belongs, provided there's no other open session for the same user.

 Captive Portal Logout Mock View
 -------------------------------